codacy/docs/docs/release-notes/self-hosted/self-hosted-v5.0.0.md

 ## Breaking changes

-This version of Codacy Self-hosted no longer includes support for legacy manual organizations.
+This version of Codacy Self-hosted introduces the following breaking changes:

+-   Dropped support for legacy manual organizations.

     !!! important
         **If you're using legacy manual organizations** please contact <mailto:support@codacy.com> before upgrading to Codacy Self-hosted 5.0.0 or above so that <span class="skip-vale">we</span> can assist you with migrating your legacy organizations.

+-   The following Codacy components are no longer needed and were removed:

+    -   `codacy-activities`
+    -   `hotspots-api`
+    -   `hotspots-worker`

+    Although the update process handles this change automatically by deleting the redundant pods from your cluster, it's recommended that after updating Codacy you manually delete:

+    -   The databases `codacy-activities` and `hotspots` since they're no longer used.

+    -   The following configuration file keys related to these components and their databases:

+        ```text
+        activities.*
+        hotspots-api.*
+        hotspots-worker.*
+        global.activitiesdb.*
+        global.hotspotsdb.*
+        ```

 ## Product enhancements